-Learning styles are divided into three categories: visual (learn by seeing), auditory (learn by hearing), and kinesthetic/tactile (learn by doing/touching.)
-If a student is taught or assessed using a method not conducive to their learning style, the student will not do as well as they could, oftentimes doing poorly.
+Learning preferences are divided into three main categories: visual (learn by seeing), auditory (learn by hearing), and kinesthetic/tactile (learn by doing/touching.)
+If a student is taught or assessed using a method not conducive to the student’s preferred method of learning, the student will not do as well as they could, oftentimes doing poorly.

 While testing requirements vary by state, most require some achievement testing on a scheduled basis and many homeschooling families use standardized tests as an evaluation tool.
 Either way, standardized achievement tests are a part of homeschooling and just like traditional students, homeschoolers need to know how best to succeed.